ITH-Labs/.github/SECURITY.md

 This policy applies to all repositories under the ITH-Labs organization.

 ## Response
-We will review all reports as soon as possible.
+I will review all reports as soon as possible.